What you see/smell: Your not-so-fresh milk smells a bit off; it might even be separating or clumping

 Can you get sick from drinking spoiled milk?
 What happens if you drink spoiled milk?

 If you landed here because you’re wondering what happens if you drink spoiled milk the answer is: probably nothing.
 There are no symptoms of drinking spoiled or sour milk and no “treatment” either.
 That’s because the microbes spoiling the milk probably aren’t microbes that cause human disease.
-And every gallon of milk can behave differently based on how it’s handled and what it’s been exposed to.
+And each gallon of milk can behave differently based on how it’s handled and what it’s been exposed to.

 Whether the milk is fresh from the cow or has been in your fridge for a couple weeks, to sicken you, it must first be contaminated by a human pathogen, which might not affect the smell or appearance of the milk.
 (Human pathogens feast on humans, not necessarily milk, so they may not be actively spoiling the milk, but instead laying in wait.)
 While contamination is rare, milk hosting a disease-causing bacteria could be well within its printed date and taste great.